google_counter

 DENDRITIC CELL THERAPY - Professor Frank Gansauge

-The use of dendritic cell vaccines in the treatment of glioblastoma is a part of a comprehensive therapeutic regimen, but not a sole and independent technique.
+One of the main clinical problems of modern neuro-oncology remains the treatment of an aggressive brain tumor – glioblastoma multiforme.
+Vaccine-based approaches are being investigated as one of the promising immunotherapeutic areas aimed at activating the immune system against tumor cells.
+The usage of dendritic cell vaccines in the treatment of glioblastoma is a part of a comprehensive therapeutic regimen, but not a sole and independent technique.
 In most cases, it is carried out:

 1. After the surgical tumor removal, sometimes also after the completion of the postoperative chemotherapy.
 This is the best treatment option: during surgery, the doctor removes malignant tissue from the brain as much as possible, and dendritic cell vaccination stimulates an anti-cancer immune response and prevents recurrence in the future.
 Another advantage of this option is the ability to use the removed tumor cells for manufacturing an individual cancer vaccine.

 2. In case of the glioblastoma recurrence after successful completion of the initial treatment.
-In this clinical situation, doctors may repeat the surgical treatment of glioblastoma or go straight to systemic therapies, such as chemotherapy and immunotherapy with dendritic cells.
-In the second case, tumor cells’ DNA is received through the novel method of liquid biopsy, or standard tumor antigens are used to make dendritic cell vaccines (these are proteins that are present in the tumors of all patients).
+In this clinical situation, doctors may repeat the surgical treatment of glioblastoma or go straight to systemic therapies, such as chemotherapy and immunotherapy with a dendritic cell vaccine.
+Glioblastoma is an aggressive brain tumor, so the choice of further treatment tactics is always based on the individual characteristics of the course of the disease, previous therapy and the general condition of the patient.
+In the second case, tumor cells’ DNA is received through the novel method of liquid biopsy, or standard tumor antigens are used to manufacture dendritic cell vaccines (these are proteins that are present in the tumors of all patients) [9].

-The course of immunization for glioblastoma involves the introduction of the vaccine right after surgery to boost the lifelong immune response.
-The procedure does not require admission to the hospital; it is performed on an outpatient basis or in a day hospital.
+The course of immunization for glioblastoma does not require admission to the hospital; it is performed on an outpatient basis or in a day hospital.

 Dendritic cell vaccine administration protocol for glioblastoma showing treatment for new and recurrent cases from Booking Health